Z-o-o/yakuza-7-randomizer/README.md

  ## Step 2:

-  Simply run Randomizer.exe, and once it is completed drag the generated "Randomizer" folder into your mods folder (located in your game files)
+  Simply run Randomizer.exe, and once it is completed drag the generated "[Enemy/Skill] Randomizer" folder into your mods folder (located in your game files)

  ## Step 3:
-  You have now successfully randomized your enemies in Yakuza: Like A Dragon.
+  You have now successfully randomized your enemies/skills in Yakuza: Like A Dragon.
 Nothing else is required and enjoy!
-If you'd like to randomize your enemies again its just as simple as rerunning and Randomizer.exe file and replacing the one in your mods folder with the new one.
+If you'd like to randomize your enemies/skills again its just as simple as rerunning and Randomizer.exe file and replacing the one in your mods folder with the new one.

 # How to use (Manual Installation):
  ## Step 1: